Save the Date:

 Community pulls through at the last minute to exceed 2014 Holiday Matching Challenge

-Thanks to a generous matching challenge from the Security Service Charitable Foundation and community members pulling through at the last minute, a record breaking $93,217 was raised during our 2014 Holiday Match Campaign.
+Thanks to a generous matching challenge from the Security Service Charitable Foundation and several other donors, a record breaking $93,217 was raised during our 2014 Holiday Match Campaign.
 Thank you to everyone for your support!
 Your investment provides recovery services year-round to more than 3,100 teens, young adults and their families through PDAP, Rise Education and Prevention, Rise Early Intervention and Rise Youth Leadership.
 If you didn’t get a chance to donate during this campaign but still want to help, you can make a donation online at www.riserecovery.org/donate.

 “Miss USA 2006″ impacts high school students with her recovery story